 The scenarios outlined below will help you determine if your system, or modifications to it, are eligible for small-scale technology certificates.

 The scenario examples below will help you to determine your system’s eligibility for small-scale technology certificates.
-These scenarios cover the most common types of installations.
+These scenarios cover the most common types of solar PV installations.
 Please

 contact us if you have further questions.